Alex010alex/sf_data_science/Project_0/README.md

 ### Benchmark Results

--   How many attemts takes random wise algorithm to find what number is in range 1..100
+-   How many attempts takes random wise algorithm to find what number is in range 1..100

 ### Scheme